spacebeam/research/web/spacebeam.org/content/updates/howto-gather.md

 {% img [class name(s)] /images/1.png %}

-Now with Chaoslauncher ready, enable the `BWAPI 4.2.0 [RELEASE]` and and `W-MODE` plugins and click on `Start` hopefully that will launch the game on your new environment, check `Multiplayer -> Local PC` and confirm that you see `blueberry` waiting in the lobby.
+Now with Chaoslauncher ready, enable the `BWAPI 4.2.0 [RELEASE]` and and `W-MODE` plugins and click on `Start` hopefully that will launch the game on your new environment, check `Multiplayer -> Local PC` and confirm that you see `Blueberry` waiting in the lobby.

 {%img [class name(s)] /images/2.png %}